acmgit/distancer/README.md

 ## install
 Move the folder to your clientmods directory of your minetest-folder.<br>
-Then activate the mod in your mod.conf.<br>
+Then activate the mod in your mods.conf.<br>
+Important: Not the mod.conf inside the mod!!<br>